HiDPI improvements in Windows 10

 Nonblurry full-screen scaling?

-The only missing feature that owners of 4K monitors need to be absolutely happy is now probably full-screen nonblurry scaling by graphics drivers to prevent image-quality loss in such applications as games running at resolutions that are integer times lower than physical monitor resolution (for example, 1920×1080 or 1280×720 at physical resolution of 3840×2160).
+The only missing feature that owners of 4K monitors need to be absolutely happy is now probably full-screen nonblurry integer-ratio scaling via graphics drivers to prevent image-quality loss in such applications as games running at resolutions that are integer times lower than native (physical) monitor resolution (for example, 1920×1080 or 1280×720 at physical resolution of 3840×2160).